kubos/kubos/docs/cli-reference.md

 ## Creating a project

-Run the `kubos init` command followed by the name of your project to bootstrap your KubOS projet.
-This will create a new directory under your current working directory with your project's name and add the source files for a basic kubos project (kubos-rt-example).
+Run the `kubos init` command followed by the name of your project to bootstrap your KubOS project.
+This will create a new directory under your current working directory with your project's name and add the source files for a basic KubOS project (kubos-rt-example).

         $ kubos init project-name